Asset Allocation

 50% Vanguard Total US Stock Market Index Fund (Ticker VTSMX)

-2. The Timed US Portfolio
+2. The Global Portfolio

 50% Vanguard Intermediate Term Bond Index Fund (Ticker VBIIX)